-(1) The licence holder of an asbestos removal licence or asbestos assessor licence must give the regulator written notice of any change to any material particular in any information given at any time by the licence holder to the regulator in relation to the licence within 14 days after the licence holder becomes aware of the change.
+(1) The licence holder of an asbestos removal licence must give the regulator written notice of any change to any material particular in any information given at any time by the licence holder to the regulator in relation to the licence within 14 days after the licence holder becomes aware of the change.

-- (a) an individual, a fine not exceeding \$1 250; or - (b) a body corporate, a fine not exceeding \$6 000. - (2) Subregulation (1) applies whether the information was given in the application for grant or renewal of the licence or in any other circumstance.
+- (a) in the case of an individual-\$1,250. - (b) in the case of a body corporate-\$6,000. - (2) Subregulation (1) applies whether the information was given in the application for grant or renewal of the licence or in any other circumstance.

-507. Change to nominated supervisor
+507 Change to nominated supervisor

-- (1) If there is a change in relation to a supervisor named to the regulator by the holder of an asbestos removal licence (other than a licence holder who is an individual), the licence holder must - (a) if the change is to remove a supervisor, within 14 days after the change, ask the regulator to amend the licence under regulation 509 to make that change; and - (b) if the change is to add a supervisor, give the regulator the information about the supervisor referred to in regulation 498 or 499.
+- (1) If there is a change in relation to a supervisor named to the regulator by the holder of an asbestos removal licence (other than a licence holder who is an individual), the licence holder must: - (a) if the change is to remove a supervisor-within 14 days after the change, ask the regulator to amend the licence under regulation 509 to make that change; and - (b) if the change is to add a supervisor-give the regulator the information about the supervisor referred to in regulation 498 or 499.

-- (a) an individual, a fine not exceeding \$1 250; or - (b) a body corporate, a fine not exceeding \$6 000. - (2) If the change referred to in subregulation (1) is to add a supervisor, that supervisor is not a nominated supervisor for the purposes of these regulations until the regulator has approved the nomination.
+- (a) in the case of an individual-\$1,250. - (b) in the case of a body corporate-\$6,000. - (2) If the change referred to in subregulation (1) is to add a supervisor, that supervisor is not a nominated supervisor for the purposes of these Regulations until the regulator has approved the nomination.

-508. Amendment imposed by regulator
+508 Amendment imposed by regulator

-- (1) The regulator may, on its own initiative, amend an asbestos removal licence or asbestos assessor licence, including by amending the licence to - (a) vary or delete a condition of the licence; or - (b) impose a new condition on the licence. - (2) If the regulator proposes to amend a licence, the regulator must give the licence holder written notice - (a) setting out the proposed amendment and the reasons for it; and - (b) advising the licence holder that the licence holder may, by a specified date (being not less than 28 days after giving the notice), make a submission to the regulator in relation to the proposed amendment. - (3) After the date specified in a notice under subregulation (2), the regulator must - (a) if the licence holder has made a submission in relation to the proposed amendment, consider that submission; and - (b) whether or not the licence holder has made a submission, decide - (i) to make the proposed amendment; or - (ii) not to make any amendment; or
+- (1) The regulator may, on its own initiative, amend an asbestos removal licence, including by amending the licence to: - (a) vary or delete a condition of the licence; or - (b) impose a new condition on the licence. - (2) If the regulator proposes to amend a licence, the regulator must give the licence holder written notice: - (a) setting out the proposed amendment and the reasons for it; and - (b) advising the licence holder that the licence holder may, by a specified date (being not less than 28 days after giving the notice), make a submission to the regulator in relation to the proposed amendment.

-- (iii) to make a different amendment that results from consideration of any submission made by the licence holder; and - (c) within 14 days after making that decision, give the licence holder written notice that - (i) sets out the amendment, if any, or states that no amendment is to be made; and - (ii) if a submission was made in relation to the proposed amendment, sets out the regulator's reasons for making the amendment; and - (iii) specifies the date (being not less than 28 days after the licence holder is given the notice) on which the amendment, if any, takes effect.
+- (3) After the date specified in a notice under subregulation (2), the regulator must: - (a) if the licence holder has made a submission in relation to the proposed amendment-consider that submission; and - (b) whether or not the licence holder has made a submission-decide: - (i) to make the proposed amendment; or - (ii) not to make any amendment; or - (iii) to make a different amendment that results from consideration of any submission made by the licence holder; and - (c) within 14 days after making that decision, give the licence holder written notice that: - (i) sets out the amendment, if any, or states that no amendment is to be made; and - (ii) if a submission was made in relation to the proposed amendment-sets out the regulator's reasons for making the amendment; and - (iii) specifies the date (being not less than the 28 days after the licence holder is given the notice) on which the amendment, if any, takes effect.

-A decision to amend a licence is a reviewable decision (see regulation 676).
+Note: A decision to amend a licence is a reviewable decision (see regulation 676).

-509. Amendment on application by licence holder
+509 Amendment on application by licence holder